George Santos faces House expulsion vote today as momentum builds for ouster

 Santos has said he would wear his expulsion "like a badge of honor."

-"We live in times where political expedience is more important than process," Santos said last week.
+"We live in times where political expedience is more important than process," he said last week.
 "Due process is dead.
 Due process has evaporated."

 The House Ethics Committee report on Santos' alleged wrongdoing